Xbox One Wireless Controller 1697 Teardown

 Features that have changed include:

-This controller is a very popular choice for PC gaming, since it works with the most games out of the box on Windows.
-While it is a popular choice, it does not work with DirectInput games.
+This controller is a very popular choice for PC gaming, since most games support Xbox controllers out of the box.
+While the Xbox controller is popular because the overwhelming majority of games are supported, DirectInput games are incompatible.